 Punter’s have forever been searching for an edge by checking the horse racing form.
 The very sport exists because of betting, and it’s only recently that other sports — like football — have caught up in terms of the stats-based betting ‘culture’.

-Why Is the Use of Statistics So Popular In Horse Racing?
+Why are Statistics So Popular In Horse Racing?

 Well there are so many measurable factors (or “variables”) that impact a race.
 Some of the most influential data items are: